 An overstocked pond will more fish waste and more uneaten fish food.
 It is common for fish to breed and grow in a healthy pond, resulting in overstocked ponds with filter systems unable to keep up.
 You may have the correct size pump and filter for the size of your pond, but if your pond is overstocked or the fish breed rapidly, then the equipment will not be able to keep up.
 What may have been suitable when first installing your pond, may no longer be suitable.

 The general guide for fish levels in ponds is below:

-- 3kg of Golfish per 1000 litres of pond water e.g. 4000 litre pond will support up to 12kgs of fish
+- 3kg of Golfish per 1000 litres of pond water e.g. 4000 litre pond will support up to 12kgs of Goldfish

-- Koi pond allows for 1kg of fish per 1000 litres of pond water e.g. a 4000 litre pond will support up to 4kgs of Koi
+- 1kg of Koi per 1000 litres of pond water e.g. a 4000 litre pond will support up to 4kgs of Koi

 Fish are obviously quite difficult to weigh for the average pond keeper!
 You can use the notion that 1” of fish is equal to 30g.
 This is just an estimation, but it will help you gauge an idea.

 Filtration Systems and UVC's

-With Koi, we recommend circulating your pond water once an hour, where as with goldfish, once every two hours.
+With Koi, we recommend filtering your pond once an hour, where as with goldfish, once every two hours.
 If you are unsure you are doing this then you will need to calculate the volume of your pond (use our pond calculator to do this) and then the Litres Per Hour (LPH) of your pond pump.